-Cash Flow Activity: The cash and cash equivalents at year-end 2017 decreased by \$1,518 from the previous year.
-The decrease is primarily due to normal operations less the preliminary costs incurred for the new building of \$55,071.
+Cash Flow Activity: The cash and cash equivalents and investments at year-end 2021 decreased by \$2,174,231 from the previous year.
+The decrease is primarily due to the increase in expenses related to the construction of the new fire station.
 The District maintains a healthy cash balance to meet future emergencies and capital requirements.